hosyvietanh/old-ronin-manager/README.md

 ```shell script
 cp config/[test|main].env .env
 ```
-* Then open `.env` file and file in remaining variables
+* Then open `.env` file and fill in remaining variables
 * Start services.
 You might need to log out and log back in after install.
 ```shell script
 ./node-manager install